Main field(s) of study and in-depth level:

 Written exam State Formation (3 hp): Written examination, which serves both as basis for grading, and an opportunity for the student to rehearse the content of the courses.

 Grades awarded for the written examination: Fail (U) - Pass (G) - Pass with Distinction (VG).

-Content This course is based on a holistic perspective of politics and political systems and has the expressed aim of being comparative.
-With its starting points in citizens’ roles, political culture and political participation the course focuses on democracy and democratisation processes, the organised citizen society in the form of political parties, and interest groups together with other channels of influence such as the media.
-The course concentrates on empirical data using examples from states in different areas of the world as well as Sweden.
-The themes that have been introduced in this course will return at the higher levels.
+Content This course is based on a comparative perspective of politics and political systems.
+Based on concepts such as citizens, political culture and political participation the course asks questions concerning democracy and democratization processes, political parties and interest groups, as well as other channels of influence such as the media.
+The course is empirically focused, using examples from different states around the world, as of course also the case of Sweden.
+The themes that have been introduced in this course will return at higher levels of instruction.

-Grades awarded for the seminars (including the course paper): Fail (U) – Pass (G) - Pass with Distinction (VG).
+Grades awarded for the seminars (including the course paper): Fail (U) - Pass (G) - Pass with Distinction (VG).
 In order to obtain the grade Pass, active participation is required.
-In order to pass the course paper, the author should formulate a clear research question, discuss the theories which help to answer this question and conduct an independent empirical analysis for answering the research question.
+In order to pass the course paper, the author should formulate a clear research question clearly linked to the course literature, discuss the theories which help to answer this question and conduct an independent and systematic empirical analysis for answering the research question.

 Public Administration 6.0 credits

 Learning Outcomes On completion of this course the students are expected to: